Gentleman (1993 film): Casting and filming

-Shankar wanted Kamal Haasan to play the lead role, but he refused because of the politics shown in the story and felt "it was not the right position to take on the subject".
-Shankar also suggested Rajasekhar to Kunjumon, but they were unsuccessful in casting him.
+The initial story revolved the militancy of a Brahmin youth.
+Shankar wanted Kamal Haasan to play the lead at this stage, but he refused because he felt the story was too similar to Guru (1980) in which he acted and did not like Shankar's take on the concept.
 When Arjun was approached, he was reluctant.
 According to him, no directors wanted to make a film with him until the success of Sevagan (1992) which was directed by Arjun himself.
-Therefore when Shankar approached him with the script of Gentleman, he decided to decline without listening to the script just as he did to a few other directors.
+Therefore, when Shankar approached him with the script of Gentleman, he decided to decline without listening to the script just as he did to a few other directors.
 But he listened to the script after much persuasion and, impressed by the story, decided to do it.

+The song "Chikku Bukku Rayile" was mostly shot at Egmore railway station.
 The climax scene where a student kills the antagonist in a suicide bombing was inspired from the assassination of the then President of Sri Lanka, Ranasinghe Premadasa.
-Kunjumon insisted Shankar to rewrite the climax by adding this element, much to the dissatisfaction of Arjun, who felt that his heroism would get diluted.
-However, Kunjumon was adamant about the climax and it was shot as per his wish.
+Kunjumon insisted that Shankar rewrite the climax by adding this element, much to the dissatisfaction of Arjun, who felt that his heroism would be diluted.
+However, Kunjumon remained adamant and it was shot as per his wish.
 The filming took seven months to be completed.

+Themes

+Critics have noted the film's resemblance to Ore Oru Gramathiley (1987) due to caste-based reservation being a mutual theme in both and the protagonist being a Brahmin who rebels against this, and Karuppu Panam (1964).